National Advanced Transmission & Automation Centre

 Providing direct and timely information, the remote terminal units (RTUs) are responsible for collecting data from field devices at sites of the company.
 Control commands to different devices, such as valves with actuators, can be issued via RTUs.

-The control centers work 24 hrs a day, 7 days a week, based on sophisticated emergency scenarios.
+The control centers work 24 hrs. a day, 7 days a week, based on sophisticated emergency scenarios.
 It represents the master terminal unit which is composed of hardware components and software components integrated to comprise a full control system.
-Hardware components include Real time servers, historical servers, operators workstations, storage drives and media devices, Computer Networks and communication channels.
-Software components include servers and workstations operating systems real time and historical database systems, master terminal unit polling routines (MTU) polling routines which poll RTUs to get gas stations data.
+Hardware components include Real time servers, historical servers, operators, workstations, storage drives and media devices, Computer Networks and communication channels.
+Software components include servers and workstations operating systems real time and historical database systems, Data acquisition module for polling RTUs to get Field operational data.

 The National Advanced Transmission and Automation (NATA) is the Main Control Center It represents the global scope for the operation of the National Gas Grid.

-There are 4 local control centers in Cairo, Alex, Suez, in addition to 8 monitoring centers in port said ,el-aresh , East of Alex,10th of Ramadan city, Sharqawya, Damietta, Talkha ,and East of Alex (El-Mahmoudia) Three control centers will be added at Sharm-Elsheikh, Minea city & Aswan ( under construction ).
+There are 6 local control centers in Cairo, Alex, Suez, Muqattam, Talkha, Tina and Aswan in addition to 7 monitoring centers in port said ,el-aresh , East of Alex,10th of Ramadan city, Sharqawya, Damietta, and East of Alex (El-Mahmoudia)

-The system is designed to allow one of the local control centers (Shabshir) to work as emergency control centre in case of failure.
+The system is designed to allow one of the local control centers (Talkha) to work as emergency control center in case of failure.

 A number of software applications are applied in system controlling: